ipld/go-ipld-prime/_rsrch/nodesolution/impls/HACKME.md

 Maps and lists in this package do their own internal handling of scalars, using unexported features inside the package, because they can more efficient.

+### when to invalidate the 'w' pointers

+The 'w' pointer -- short for 'wip' node pointer -- has an interesting lifecycle.

+In a NodeAssembler, the 'w' pointer should be intialized before the assembler is used.
+This means either the matching NodeBuilder type does so; or, if we're inside recursive structure, the parent assembler did so.

+The 'w' pointer is used throughout the life of the assembler.

+When assembly becomes "finished", the 'w' pointer should be set to nil, in order to make it impossible to continue to mutate that node.
+However, this doesn't *quite* work... because in the case of builders (at the root), we need to continue to hold onto the node between when it becomes "finished" and when Build is called, allowing us to return it (and then finally nil 'w').

+This has some kinda wild implications.
+In recursive structures, it means the child assembler wrapper type is the one who takes reponsibility for nilling out the 'w' pointer at the same time as it updates the parent's state machine to proceed with the next entry.
+In the case of scalars at the root of a build, it means *you can actually use the assign method more than once*.

+We could normalize the case with scalars at the root of a tree by adding another piece of memory to the scalar builders... but currently we haven't bothered.
+We're not in trouble on compositional correctness because nothing's visible until Build is called (whereas recursives have to be a lot stricter around this, because if something gets validated and finished, it's already essential that it now be unable to mutate out of the validated state, even if it's also not yet 'visible').